Scooby-Doo! Frankencreepy: Plot

 The gang then lure the burgermeister, Krunch, the gypsy proprietor of the clothes shop Daphne visited and Vanders to the express train.
 They trap them in an express car as the train departs, leaving the locked car behind.
 Just as the mystery seems to be solved, the monster reappears, which is revealed to be a robot controlled by Iago, who then reveals he is actually Shimidlap, an undercover agent from the United States Department of Defense.
 He explains that one of their exoskeletons was stolen from their research laboratories and traced to Transylvania, meaning it was used to portray the monster following its theft with the one found in the castle's laboratory actually being a lifeless mock-up.
-It is soon revealed that instead of a culprit, there is actually a conspiracy group consisting of past villains seeking revenge on the gang for their previous defeats.
+It is soon revealed that instead of a culprit, there is actually a conspiracy group consisting of past villains attempting to avenge their previous defeats.
 Krunch is revealed to be Crawley, who is actually attorney at law Cuthbert Crawls, who, alongside his colleague Cosgood Creeps, attempted to seize the fortune of Colonel Beauregard Sanders.
 The burgermeister is revealed to be shipping magnate C.L.
 Magnus, who posed as the ghost of Redbeard, and the gypsy is revealed to be Lila, a musician involved in the Mamba Wamba case.
-Finally, Vanders is revealed to be criminal Mama Mione, who posed as Old Iron Face and that the mask used for the Baron disguise was reused from that persona.
-The quartet reveal that they have been wanting to take revenge on the gang and, once they discovered the history of Velma's ancestry, they bought the castle in order to lure the gang there and carry out their plot.
+Finally, Vanders is revealed to be criminal Mama Mione, who posed as Old Iron Face; it is additionally revealed that the mask used in the Baron disguise was reused from that persona.
+The quartet confess that they have been wanting to take revenge on the gang and, once they discovered the history of Velma's ancestry, they bought the castle in order to lure the gang there and carry out their plot.
 However, they were unaware that the castle was sitting on the natural gas buildup which destroyed it and that they could have instead made a fortune by selling the property.
-They are soon taken back into custody and the gang celebrate with the townspeople as Shimidlap presents Fred with a fully restored Mystery Machine.
+The gang celebrates with the townspeople as Shimidlap presents Fred with a fully restored Mystery Machine.
 After leaving, Velma acknowledges an ascertainment of how the Von Dinkenstein curse was only a myth – the only thing they truly cherish is their friendship, since it kept persisting throughout the mystery.